 Home Purchase $830,000 Remodel Expense $470,000 80% LTV Down Payment $260,000

-So, in this scenario, no only are you paying $0.72 on the dollar for the home, remember, you are spending 2019 dollars over 30 years in this scenario.
+So, in this scenario, no only are you paying $0.03 on the dollar for the home.

 Now, let me give you a “fair warning” from first hand experience: Unless you are particularly young, the likelihood of you not making this home your primary residence before the 30 year note expires are EXTREMELY unlikely.
 So go ahead and plug in here that at some point (which for some of us, came much sooner than later) you will forgo the offsetting rental income for fulfilling the dream of living in Windcliff full time.
+It’s what nearly ALL of us end up doing.
 But you’re likely also selling a primary home when you do so, so you’ll be bringing equity from its sale to the mountains along with you.
 Could it perhaps be enough to pay off your Windcliff home mortgage early!?

 Obviously, it’s terribly difficult to generalize projects like this so the standard common sense disclaimers apply.

 While these numbers are based on an actual home in Windcliff, actual results will vary depending on innumerable decisions and variables.

 But nonetheless, you can see how vacation rental income can perhaps offset a significant amount of the annual cost of ownership of a second family home that produces more in memories and meaning to your family than hard dollars to the family’s “bottom line.”

 So if you’ve ever considered buying a Windcliff home, “when the timing is right,” I strongly suggest you consider perhaps adjusting your timing to be right now!
 Browse our Estes Park real estate listings today.

 UPDATE for 2020 — We hope you find this blog useful and informative as you plan your vacation to Estes Park.

 Currently, Windcliff does not offer any vacation rental homes that allow pets during your stay.